khodor77/Face-mask-detection/README.md

 # Face-and-mask-detection

-<#> Loaded face detection model from OpenCv and our trained model for mask detection
+<#> Loaded face detection model from OpenCV and our trained model for mask detection

 <#> Preprocessed the frames detected from live webcam